 Following the Beneficiary's Lead

-A custodial trust works differently depending on whether the beneficiary can manage their own affairs.
-When the beneficiary is not incapacitated, the custodial trustee must follow the beneficiary's directions for managing, investing, and controlling the trust property.
-The beneficiary stays in charge.
+A custodial trust works differently based on whether the beneficiary can manage their own affairs.
+When the beneficiary is not incapacitated, the trustee must follow their directions.

 If the beneficiary is not incapacitated, a custodial trustee shall follow the directions of the beneficiary in the management, control, investment or retention of the custodial trust property.